 Bear in the mind that these figures are respective to modern technology, so if you are currently using an older gas fireplace, it might not be as efficient as you might hope.
 If this is the case, you should consider upgrading your current fireplace with one of our gas fires in London.

 If you have decided that a gas fire is right for you, then you might want to read our article about precisely what type of gas fire is right for you – Your Ultimate Guide: How to Choose a Gas Fire.

 We have everything you need to know about electric stoves available for you on our blog page, but you want to know specifically about the reasons why you might decide to choose an electric fire over gas or bioethanol.

 You may decide to purchase an electric fire instead of a gas fire because it doesn’t require a chimney; this makes them easy to install, and you can put them almost anywhere.
 They are also very good at creating a warm, comforting and ambient atmosphere in any room, whether that’s your children’s playroom or the living room.
 They are also straightforward to use with no need to replenish fuel supplies like you will have to with a bioethanol fire.

 Electric fires are a very popular choice for families; emitting no carbon monoxide or CO2, they are the safest choice.
 They are an extremely popular choice for any homeowners who have limited space in their home, so you will often find that many homes in London have electric fires installed.
+Real flame electric fires are an excellent alternative to your more traditional fires, being easier to maintain as well as to install, whilst creating the same saught-after ambience.
 So, if you are looking for the perfect electric fire in London, be sure to get in touch with our expert team.

 Bioethanol Fires – Modern and Sleek